 The 10th Street Water Feature (Water Feature) was originally illuminated by underwater metal halide fixtures.
 For the lighting upgrade, the fixtures were removed from the pools and new LED lights were installed above the Water Feature.
-This reduced the lighting load by 95% (\$60,000 in annual electricity savings) and is saving an additional \$60,000 in annual maintenance costs due to the increased life of the fixtures.
+This project reduced the lighting load by 95% and is saving additional \$60,000 (estimated) in annual maintenance costs due to the increased life of the fixtures.
 Mounting the new fixtures to the ceiling also eliminates the damage from flooding that was experienced previously.
 The estimated ROI for the project is 4.1 years.
-The project qualified for \$36,149 in Act 129 funds which is included in the ROI calculation.
+The project qualified for \$36,149 in Act 129 rebate which is included in the ROI calculation.